chec/integration-template/README.md

 ## The anatomy of an integration

 "Integration" refers to a configured instance of an "integration template".
-This repo represents and integration template.
+This repo represents an integration template.
 The code here will be used by the Commerce.js infrastructure to create configured "integration" instances on demand for merchants using Commerce.js.

-Integration templates usually consist of two parts;
+Integration templates usually consist of one or two parts;
 - an "integration handler" that is deployed to the Commerce.js infrastructure and handles webhook events or customer requests,
 - and (optionally) a small web app that customises the configuration experience for the merchant enabling integrations through the Chec Dashboard.

-The configuration experience is optional, as an integration template can simply specify fields to display to a merchant during configuration, or may require no configuration at all, in some cases.
+The configuration experience is optional, as an integration template can simply specify fields to display to a merchant during configuration, or may require no configuration at all.

 ## Getting started